 A child may suffer trauma if they witness or experience something distressing or frightening.
-Children may react by becoming withdrawn, preoccupied, anxious or exhibit physical symptoms such as a headache Date last updated: 30/09/21 or sore tummy.
+Children may react by becoming withdrawn, preoccupied, anxious or exhibit physical symptoms such as a headache or sore tummy.
 If a child is involved in or has been affected by a traumatic event, they will immediately be comforted and reassured by an educator.
 They will be given the opportunity to talk about what they experienced or witnessed.
 If required, they will be referred to the school counsellor or external support services.